joe7575/techage/manuals/manual_ta4_EN.md

 Cracking breaks long chains of hydrocarbons into short chains using a catalyst.
 Gibbsite powder serves as a catalyst (is not consumed).
 It can be used to convert bitumen into fueloil, fueloil into naphtha and naphtha into gasoline.

 In hydrogenation, pairs of hydrogen atoms are added to a molecule to convert short-chain hydrocarbons into long ones.
 Here iron powder is required as a catalyst (is not consumed).
-It can be used to convert gasoline into naphtha, naphtha into fueloil, and fueloil into bitumen.
+It can be used to convert gas (propane) into isobutane, isobutane into gasoline, gasoline into naphtha, naphtha into fueloil, and fueloil into bitumen.

 [ta4_reactor|plan]